RohanShrivastava08/CRUD-App-using-React-Redux/README.md

 # 📊 CRUD App using React, Redux, and Vite

-- Welcome to the CRUD App made using React & Redux!
+- Welcome to the CRUD App made using React & Redux with Vite!
 - This project is a web application built with React and Redux, utilizing Vite for bundling and development.
 - The app allows users to perform Create, Read, Update, and Delete operations, specifically tailored for managing game records.